What is Borderline Personality Disorder?

-Borderline Personality Disorder (BPD) is a mental health disorder characterised by extremely unstable emotions.
+Borderline Personality Disorder (BPD) is a mental health disorder characterised by extremely unstable emotions, relationships, and behaviour.
 People with Borderline Personality Disorder can have a severely distorted view of themselves.

 If you are thinking about harming yourself you need to seek help.
 If you suspect that you, or someone you know, is suffering from BPD it important to get treatment as soon as possible.
 A number of therapies can be used to treat the condition, with Dialectical Behaviour Therapy in particular achieving notable success.

 - Keep a regular schedule of meals and sleep times and avoid drug or alcohol abuse

 - Recognise and get treatment for related disorders separately (BPD often occurs with mood disorders, depression and eating disorders)

 - Find out more about BPD and talk to a professional about treatment